 Picking the right VPN to use with Tor is a matter of finding the best service with the most user-friendly privacy settings.
 Speed is also crucial, as are factors like software availability, traffic logging policies, and network size.
 We evaluated some of the top VPNs on the market and found the two services best suited to use with Tor.

 ExpressVPN is fast, reliable, and extraordinarily easy to use.
 The VPN offers apps for Windows, Mac, and Linux PCs along with Android and iOS smartphones for added portable protection.
-You’ll have access to hundreds of servers spread across 94 different locations, 256-bit AES encryption on all data, and a zero-logging policy on traffic, DNS requests, and IP addresses.
+You’ll have access to 3,000+ servers spread across 94 different countries, 256-bit AES encryption on all data, and a zero-logging policy on traffic, DNS requests, and IP addresses.
 ExpressVPN even protects your identity by providing DNS leak protection and an automatic kill switch, keeping you safe no matter what happens.

 - Priced slightly higher.

 NordVPN has some amazing features, the most impressive of which is the size of its server network.
-The list is constantly growing, but at the time of writing NordVPN offers over 2,400 servers in 60 different countries, plenty to meet and exceed your connection needs!
-NordVPN also has a zero-logging policy that covers everything from bandwidth to traffic to time stamps, includes an automatic kill switch, DNS leak protection, and 256-bit AES encryption, and offers dedicated services designed to utilize onion routing with VPN encryption!
+The list is constantly growing, but at the time of writing NordVPN offers over 5,100 servers in 59 different countries, plenty to meet and exceed your connection needs.
+NordVPN also has a zero-logging policy that covers everything from bandwidth to traffic to time stamps, includes an automatic kill switch, DNS leak protection, and 256-bit AES encryption, and offers dedicated services designed to utilize onion routing with VPN encryption.